 Sprint reviews become clearer.
 Defect handoffs become faster.
 Instead of wasting time syncing test statuses, teams focus on building.

-Overcoming common challenges with autonomous testing in DevOps
+Overcoming common challenges with AI test automation in DevOps

 Integration with CI/CD pipelines